 We didn’t see a Pitta again, although we heard their distinctive call several times.
 Inside the forest it was hard to imagine that these lovely birds are on the decline.
 IUCN classes this as near-threatened due to habitat loss.
 Bhitarkanika National Park, with its protected mangrove forest, plays an important role in the conservation of this species.

 As our boat made its way down a tidal creek in Bhitarkanika, we spotted a monitor lizard on the mud bank and halted.
 The meter long lizard was well aware of our presence, but did not judge us to be a threat.
 As it made its slow way along the bank, I asked Amar whether he had ever seen it move faster.
 He said that he had seen it run.
-I later found that its top speed is a little over Usain Bolt’s!
+I later found that it can crank up its speed to a little over Usain Bolt’s!

 The monitor lizard can be spotted in various parts of India, but the only previous photos I had were in zoos.
 I was happy to keep clicking, and even happier that I managed to get a photo of it flicking its forked tongue (featured image).
 This enables lizards and snakes to sample chemicals which are not volatile enough for a nose to pick up.
 It is believed that the forked tongue allows these animals to follow a chemical trail.
 One of the components of the diet of a monitor lizard is bird’s eggs.
 Kingfishers lay eggs in holes in the mud near a creek.
 Maybe this creature was trying to locate such a nest.
 The next day we came across a monitor lizard being harried by a flock of green bee eaters.
 It crept slowly across an open patch in the ground and disappeared into a bush.
 I couldn’t figure out whether the birds had driven it away from nests, or whether it had created a diversion while its mate raided the nest.